-Professional-looking portraits don't require professional lighting setups.
-While it definitely helps to have appropriate lights, what makes the crucial difference between an average portrait and a great one is knowing what to do with the kit you have.
+Professional-looking portraits don't always require professional lighting setups.
+While it definitely helps to have appropriate lights, such as LED light panels or the best flashgun, what makes the crucial difference between an average portrait and a great one is knowing what to do with the kit you have.

-Much of your success comes down to arranging your light source so that it complements the subject being photographed, and to use a few accessories where required, such as a diffuser, brolly or reflector, to modify the light in the scene.
+Much of your success comes down to arranging your light source so that it complements the subject being photographed, and using a few accessories where required – such as flash diffusers – to modify the light in the scene.
 These don't need to be expensive, and often you can substitute something you may have lying around the house.
-A large piece of white foam or sturdy cardboard, for example, can often work perfectly well as a reflector.
+A large piece of white foam or sturdy cardboard, for example, can often work perfectly well as reflectors for photography.

 The six setups on the cheat sheet below show what kind of effects you can achieve with just a single light and a reflector.

 Perhaps you can start by thinking: what kind of look do I want to achieve?
 Do you want Rembrandt-style lighting, where part of the face is lit and part is in shadow?
 Or do you want a more even kind of light throughout?